rocky-linux/documentation/docs/guides/cms/dokuwiki_server.md

 ## Securing DokuWiki

-Besides the ACL policy that you just created, consider:
+Besides the ACL policy that you just created, consider the following:

 ### Your `firewalld` firewall

 !!! note

-    This firewall example make no assumptions about what other services you might need to allow on your Dokuwiki server.
-These rules are based on your testing environment and **ONLY** deal with allowing access to a LOCAL network ip block.
+    This firewall example does not assume what other services you might need to allow on your DokuWiki server.
+These rules are based on your testing environment and **ONLY** deal with allowing access to a LOCAL network IP block.
 You will need more services allowed for a production server.

-Before you call everything done, you need to think about security.
-First, you should be running a firewall on the server.
+Before you call everything done, you need to consider security.
+First, you should run a firewall on the server.

-The assumption here is that anyone on the 10.0.0.0/8 network is on your private Local Area Network, and that those are the only people who need access to the site.
+The assumption is that anyone on the 10.0.0.0/8 network is on your private Local Area Network and that those are the only people who need access to the site.

 If you are using `firewalld` as your firewall, use the following rule syntax: